Review Sheet -- Test 1 (Week 1) Biology 1224 -- Entomology; James Adams

 a.
 Respiratory system -- with tracheae and spiracles (usually two per segment)

 b.
-Digestive system -- with fore-, mid- and hindgut
+Digestive system -- with fore-, mid- (with peritrophic membrane) and hindgut

 c.
 Excretory system -- with Malpighian tubules

 d.
 Circulatory system -- open, with dorsal blood vessel carrying blood forward to head

 Among the Classes included in the Atelocerates are: